-Companies will be urged to drop TBS sitcom if it pushes Islamophobia false narrative.
+Many people will encourage advertisers to drop Chad if it promotes Islamist false narrative.

 The overwhelming number of Muslim families in America have an adult male as head of the household not a 14 year old boy.
 That makes it likely that the TBS sitcom Chad will not depict in any remotely realistic manner the way women are treated in observant Muslim homes.
 I will support efforts to influence advertisers not to support the show Chad if it pushes any part of the leftist and Islamist anti Islamophobia false narrative.